duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 ### Syntax for `key` Property

 Cheat sheet actions often have several key combinations, which you can indicate in the syntax of each `key` property.
 Brackets, `[ ]`, or braces, `{ }`, are used to wrap key combinations in code blocks.
-If you include no brackets or braces, the entire string will be shown in a code block.
+For convenience, if you include no brackets or braces, the entire string will be shown in a code block.

 To express literal brackets, braces, and backslash, simply escape with a backslash: e.g. `[Ctrl + \\]`, or `{Ctrl + \[}`.

-For convenience, if your string contains no brackets or braces, the entire string will be shown as a code block.

 ### Formatting Key Presses

 Cheat sheet actions often have several key combinations, which you can express in any way you choose.
-The following are only suggestions; choose the most appropriate format for your cheat sheet.
+The following are only suggestions; choose the most appropriate format for your subject.

 #### Single Keys or Commands